oxc-project/javascript-parser-in-rust/docs/ast.md

 ```

 ::: info
-JavaScript grammar has a lot of annoyances, you can read the [grammar tutorial](/blog/grammar) for enjoyment.
+JavaScript grammar has a lot of annoyances, you can read the [grammar tutorial](/blog/grammar) for amusement.
 :::

-Statements and Expressions are enums because they will eventually contain a lot of other node types.
+`Statement`s and `Expression`s are enums because they will be expanded with a lot of other node types, for example:

 ```rust
 pub enum Expression {